 As a member of a global cohort of executives, you'll meet your classmates in the most compelling economic regions of the world, where you'll see how business happens.
 You'll compare and contrast what you learn and experience in every region.
-The ultimate goal is not that you learn specifically how to do business in New Delhi, the Emirates, or Latin America, but rather to make you question why business happens the way it does, while providing you with a set of analytical tools to achieve better business outcomes anywhere in the world.
+The ultimate goal is not that you learn specifically how to do business in Astana, New Delhi, or Santiago, but rather to make you question why business happens the way it does, while providing you with a set of analytical tools to achieve better business outcomes anywhere in the world.
+Learn more below:

 Fuqua has dedicated staff on the ground in the regions you'll learn in.
 Because we've been embedded in these locations for some time, we have built deep and meaningful relationships, advisory boards, and partnerships with leading firms and executives in each region.
 And because of these relationships, we're able to better understand macroeconomic and industry-specific business drivers in each region and provide you with the most relevant experiential learning from live cases in local industries to VIP guest speakers from the C-suite.